DevExpress-Examples/asp-net-web-forms-page-control-create-a-wizard/Readme.md

 ![Create a Wizard](create-a-wizard.png)

-In the example, a step is a [tab page](https://docs.devexpress.com/AspNet/DevExpress.Web.TabPage) that displays several fields.
+In the example, every wizard step is a [tab page](https://docs.devexpress.com/AspNet/DevExpress.Web.TabPage) that displays multiple fields.
 Mandatory fields are marked with an asterisk.
-Fill in the fields and click the **Next** button at the bottom of the current page to proceed to the next step.
-Click the **Personal**, **Date**, or **Contact** tab to navigate to the corresponding step.
+You need to fill in the mandatory fields to move forward but you can keep them empty to move backwards.
+Click the **Next** button at the bottom of the current page to proceed to the next step, or click the **Personal**, **Date**, or **Contact** tab to navigate to the corresponding step.```

-Before you proceed to the next step, the [Validation Summary](https://docs.devexpress.com/AspNet/11626/components/data-editors/validationsummary) control validates values of the editors displayed on the current page and shows all validation errors in one block.
+Before you proceed to the next step, the [Validation Summary](https://docs.devexpress.com/AspNet/11626/components/data-editors/validationsummary) control validates values of the editors displayed on the current page and shows all validation errors.
 Fix the errors to move forward.

 ## Files to Review